cloudmobi/CloudmobiSSP/ios-sdk.md

 ## <a name="start">Before You Start</a>

-- CloudMobi iOS SDK supports banner, interstitial, native, and rewarded video
+- Cloudmobi iOS SDK supports banner, interstitial, native, and rewarded video
-- CloudMobi iOS supports iOS 7.0+;
+- Cloudmobi iOS supports iOS 7.0+;
 - Please make sure you have signed up on the Cloudmobi Platform.
 If you haven't signed up, please contact us via email: sdk_support@yeahmobi.com
-- Please make sure you have added an app and at least one ad slot in CloudMobi Platform
+- Please make sure you have added an app and at least one ad slot in Cloudmobi Platform
 - Please download [our latest SDK](https://github.com/cloudmobi/CloudmobiSSP/raw/master/(CT)iOS-SDK.zip)

 ## <a name="step1">SDK Set Up Manually</a>